ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 # YAML is Everywhere

-- A DSL
+- A Domain Specific Language (DSL)
   - Custom to each provider
-- Write-Once
+- "Write-Once"

 ---